 Dawn Swarthout, Director of Communications, has been a member of First Presbyterian for 26 years and has been on staff since 2011.
 Dawn has a Bachelor of Science from the University of Michigan.
-Her primary responsibilities include publishing the Sunday bulletins, First Things, First News, the FPC Wednesday weekly email and other church publications.
 Dawn and her husband, Ken, have two sons, one at North Farmington High School and one at Michigan State University.
-Dawn sings in the Chancel Choir and is chair of Youth Ministries.
-Dawn and her family are active in supporting their younger son in soccer, theater and school activities.
+Dawn sings in the Chancel Choir, is chair of Youth Ministries and attends two book clubs.
+She also volunteers for her younger son's band, soccer, and theater activities.

-Kim McGlynn, Membership Coordinator, has been a member of First Presbyterian Church since 1997 and Membership Coordinator since 2005.
+Kim McGlynn, Membership Director, has been a member of First Presbyterian Church since 1997 and Membership Developer since 2005.
 She has her Bachelor of Arts in Communications from Michigan State University majoring in Advertising.
 Kim worked at Ross Roy, Inc. and J. Walter Thompson before starting her family.
 Kim and her husband, Dan, have 3 children.
-She has been active in the life of the church right from the get go.
-She sang in the Chancel Choir, directed the Children’s Choir, is an active member of Presbyterian Women, has sat on numerous church committees, attends Covenant Group and small Bible study groups and looks forward to more fun at FPC.
-Kim would LOVE to talk to anyone about the wonderful happenings here at church and how to become active in the FPC community
+She has been active in the life of the church right from the beginning.
+Kim attends Covenant Group and small Bible study groups and looks forward to more fun at FPC.
+Kim would LOVE to talk to anyone about the wonderful happenings here at church and how to become active in the FPC community.

 Carl Fischer, Business Manager, works on a volunteer basis with matters of finance, personnel and property.
 He is retired from Ford Motor Company.